MANAGEMENT AND ACCOUNTING WEB

 The Cooper Pen Company example on pages 160-170 illustrates how production volume differences create product cost distortions (See Exhibit 5-1).
 In their example, the traditional cost system allocates overhead costs using a plant wide rate of 300% of direct labor costs.
 This causes the high volume products (blue and black pens) to be charged with too much overhead and the low volume products (red and purple pens) to be charged with too little overhead.
 The reason for these distortions is revealed by the faulty assumption underlying the traditional cost allocation system, i.e., that all overhead costs are driven by production volume, or that the link between cause (driver) and effect (cost) cannot be established.
 Traditional cost systems treat all overhead costs as unit level costs.
 However, as ABKY explain, production volume is only one of many cost drivers.
 A factory producing a large variety of products will have a much greater need for support (e.g., purchasing, scheduling, setup, order tracking and quality control) than a factory that produces a few products.

 The logic underlying activity based costing is simply that resources generate costs, activities consume resources and cost objects such as products, services and customers consume activities.
-The illustration below from MAAW's Chapter 7 illustrates the concept.
+The illustration below from MAAW's Textbook Chapter 7 illustrates the concept.
 Resource costs are traced to cost objects in two stages.
 In the first stage, the costs of various resources are assigned to the activities that consume the resources.
 In the second stage, the costs associated with activities are assigned to cost objects that require and consume the activities.

 As the Cooper Pen Company example illustrates, when production volume diversity exists, using a production volume based allocation method tends to cause high volume products to be charged with too much overhead and low volume products to be charged with too little overhead.
-Many other types of product differences also create cost distortions as indicated in the illustration below from MAAW's Chapter 7.
+Many other types of product differences also create cost distortions as indicated in the illustration below from MAAW's Textbook Chapter 7.

-EXHIBIT 7-1
+Exhibit 7-1

 Production volume